rust-lang/reference/src/expressions.md

 brackets.
 This produces and array containing each of these values in the order they are written.

-Alternatively there can be exactly two expresions inside the brackets, separated by a semi-colon.
+Alternatively there can be exactly two expressions inside the brackets, separated by a semi-colon.
 The expression after the `;` must be a have type `usize` and be a constant expression that can be evaluated at compile time, such as a [literal](tokens.html#literals) or a [constant item